Five-O

 A low tide – Carmel, California.
 The visuals I associate with the Rasp of Sand setting.

 In 2019 Dave Cox kickstarted a “Rogue Like” tabletop RPG setting with a heavy sea scape theme.
 A reverse dungeon crawl where the heroes, in this case familia heirs that are attempting to return an artifact to the lowest level of the dungeon.
-I feel in love with the setting in my first play as a PC and quickly wanted to share this with the rest of my group.
+I fell in love with the setting in my first play as a PC and quickly wanted to share this with the rest of my group.

 Challenge for this setting is that just about everything is procedurally generated: rooms, encounters, situations, character traits, equipment, and more.
 While I love the concept of procedurally generated stuff, it is challenging to use real-time on the tabletop.
 So I built myself a tool that allows all of this to be generated with the push of a button, which you can find here for your own use.
 I’ve also created a family & heir character sheet which might be helpful to understand how these two elements go together.